 - The Rs 5 lakh cover is intended only for secondary and tertiary care hospitalisation.

-- NHPS is seen as visionary, populist, ineffective solution for universal healthcare, pro-private, scaled-up version of old schemes, pre-election move etc.
+- NHPS is seen as a visionary, populist, ineffective solution for universal healthcare, a pro-private, scaled-up version of old schemes, pre-election move, etc.

 - Rural people find it difficult to travel to hospitals (public or private) which lies miles away.
 So, it is not a matter of choice, but the difficulty in getting access to secondary and tertiary care.

 - The pursuit of health may trap the poor and deprived households in medium or long-term treatments, which would exponentially increase their out of pocket expenditure further.
 Hence they won’t seek healthcare due to this threat.